tsuyama1990/ac-cdd/dev_documents/DEV_FLOW.md

 ## 🏗 System Architecture

 AC-CDD utilizes a **Hybrid Agent System** orchestrated by **LangGraph**.
-It combines the autonomous capabilities of Google's Jules API with the precision editing and auditing power of the `aider` CLI.
+It combines the autonomous capabilities of Google's Jules API with a direct **LLMReviewer** for auditing.
-Crucially, all code execution and modification (testing, fixing, auditing) occurs within a secure **E2B Sandbox** to ensure isolation and consistency.
+Crucially, all testing and validtion occurs within a secure **E2B Sandbox** to ensure isolation and consistency.

 ### Role & Tool Mapping